onetep-devel/tutorials/source/T15_hematite_linear_response.rst

    :width: 49%

-You can see from the plots that while the changes of the occupation numbers are perfectly linear at all :math:`\alpha` values, this is not the case for the Hxc+local potential where a degree of non-linearity is present at a value of :math:`\alpha=0` this is VERY important as if we were to include this data point in our calculation of :math:`U`, we would retrieve a wrong value as our perturbation goes beyond the linear response regime.
+You can see from the plots that while the changes of the occupation numbers are perfectly linear at all :math:`\alpha` values, this is not the case for the Hxc+local potential where a degree of non-linearity is present at a value of :math:`\alpha=0`, this is VERY important as if we were to include this data point in our calculation of :math:`U`, we would obtain a wrong value as our perturbation goes beyond the linear response regime.

 If you discard the non-linear data point, you should obtain the following values.